 For medical services that the Plan has determined shall require prior authorization and/or certification, only the minimally necessary information will be obtained.
-The information required will not be overly burdensome for the member, the practitioner/staff, or the health care facility staff.
+The information required will not be overly burdensome for the member, the practitionerprovider/staff, or the health care facility staff.
 Clinical information received, as well as rationale for the medical necessity determination and/or leveling of care shall be documented and maintained in the clinical authorization system.
+Only information necessary to certify the admission, procedure or treatment, length of stay, or frequency or duration of services is collected.
+Information needed to perform the review may include, as applicable, but is not limited to the following information: